CT Angio - Upper Limb

 The Computed Tomography based Angiography of upper limbs is an imaging procedure in which the rotating beams of X-rays are used after injection of a contrast material to create a detailed image of the blood vessels and blood flow patterns in the upper limbs or arms to help detect and diagnose blood vessel disorders and blockages, if any.

-Preparation for CT Angio - Upper Limb
+Why is CT Angio - Upper Limb done?

 - • To evaluate any physical trauma or injury to the upper limb • To evaluate any weak points in blood vessels or aneurysm • To check for blockages in blood vessels due to plaque deposition or blood clot formation • To detect the presence of any abnormal blood vessels • To diagnose the presence of any tumors (abnormal growth) and blood supply to tumors • To diagnose any congenital abnormalities of the circulatory system • To plan and to check the efficacy of treatments for blockages including stents and grafts